COMIC MYSTERIES (MISTERO BUFFO) Set for Theater Emory, Now thru 9/30

-Theater Emory opens its 2012-2013 "Provocative Tales: Eccentrics, Beasts, & Misfits," with Dario Fo's lively, street-theater style comedy "Comic Mysteries (Mistero Buffo)," translated by Ed Emery (September 27-30) in the Theater Lab of the Schwartz Center for Performing Arts.
+Theater Emory opens its 2012-2013 "Provocative Tales: Eccentrics, Beasts, & Misfits," with Dario Fo's lively, street-theater style comedy "Comic Mysteries (Mistero Buffo)," translated by Ed Emery (tonight, September 27-30) in the Theater Lab of the Schwartz Center for Performing Arts.

 Dario Fo, a Nobel Prize winning Italian playwright, performed his "Mistero Buffo" as a solo piece for over three decades.
 For this production, Theater Emory is adapting the play for a company comprised of both students and professionals.
 Some scenes are performed by a single actor, others are duets, and still others involve the whole company of performers.